lydell/elm-watch/README.md

 Here are the differences compared to `node`.

-- The first argument after `elm-watch-node` _has_ to be the file to run.
+- The `"postprocess"` array must be exactly 2 items: `"elm-watch-node"` plus the file to run.
 No other flags or arguments to `node` are supported.
 - Your code runs in the same process (but on a thread) as elm-watch, so you don’t get an isolated environment.
 - Instead of using stdin, stdout, process arguments and exit codes you just provide a good old pure function (see below).